Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is perceived as misguided, with some players finding attempts at comedic elements, like the chicken sounds upon quitting, to be more irritating than amusing, especially in light of their negative experiences with the game's overall quality.
+The humor in the game is perceived as hit-or-miss, with some players finding attempts at comedic elements, like the chicken sounds upon quitting, to be more irritating than amusing, especially in light of other frustrations with the game.
+Overall, the humor does not resonate well with all users, often detracting from their experience.

 • emotional